TouK/nussknacker/docs/MigrationGuide.md

 * [#7058](https://github.com/TouK/nussknacker/pull/7058) Improvements: Add missing Flink TypeInformation for proper serialization:
   * In case of using base (bounded and unbounded) Flink components state will be probably not compatible
-  * `FlinkCustomNodeContext.typeInformationDetection` hase been removed, please use `TypeInformationDetection.instance` instead
+  * `FlinkCustomNodeContext.typeInformationDetection` has been removed, please use `TypeInformationDetection.instance` instead
+  * `FlinkCustomNodeContext.forCustomContext` has been removed, please use `TypeInformationDetection.instance.forValueWithContext` instead

 ## In version 1.17.0